prabhav131/imageproc_redis/README.md

 # imageproc_redis
-image processor to take in image urls and to process them using ai to show results in frontend
+AI-powered image processing system that ingests image URLs, processes them using machine learning models, and delivers results to the frontend.
+Implemented Redis for distributed task queue management, enabling parallel processing with multiple workers.
+Designed real-time status updates in the frontend using SSE, ensuring a seamless user experience.
+DB used: MongoDB

 1. Go inside the project folder and create virtual env and activate it.
 2. pip install -r requirements.txt